No dining in, social group sizes cut to 2 from July 22 as S'pore returns to phase 2

 The authorities said that while the return to stricter measures - last seen in May with the emergence of the Changi Airport cluster - feels like a huge setback, Singapore is continuing on its road map to living with endemic Covid-19.

-The latest tightening is aimed at buying time to reach the target of having two-thirds of the population be fully vaccinated by National Day, said Health Minister Ong Ye Kung during Tuesday's virtual press conference.
+The latest tightening is aimed at buying time to reach the target of having two-thirds of the population be fully vaccinated by National Day, said Mr Ong, who co-chairs the task force.

 When that is achieved, Singapore will have the confidence that it can stay safe while staying open despite a daily load of 100 to 200 new cases, he said.

-"Therefore, now is really not the time to risk it all.
-So we need to bite this bullet, dial back on social activities, and use this time to push through the vaccination efforts," said Mr Ong.
+Added Mr Ong: "Therefore, now is really not the time to risk it all.
+So we need to bite this bullet, dial back on social activities, and use this time to push through the vaccination efforts."

-Singapore is expected to record 184 cases on Tuesday, said Mr Ong.
-While this was not good news, the momentum of increase has slowed, he noted.

-Mr Gan, who co-chairs the task force, said that given the rate at which new clusters are growing, tougher measures are necessary to slow the spread of the virus to give time to raise vaccination coverage, especially among the elderly.
+Mr Gan, who also co-chairs the task force, said that given the rate at which new clusters are growing, tougher measures are necessary to slow the spread of the virus, to give time to raise vaccination coverage, especially among the elderly.

-"We know that this news is extremely disappointing and frustrating to many, in particular for businesses in sectors such as F&B," he said.
-"These sectors have been very badly hit given the earlier restrictions, and have been working very hard to adapt to the changing regulations."
+"We know that this news is extremely disappointing and frustrating to many, in particular businesses in sectors such as F&B," he said.
+"These sectors have been very badly hit, given the earlier restrictions, and have been working very hard to adapt to the changing regulations."

 He added: "We know that the last 18 months have been challenging, and we will provide additional support for the affected businesses as we make this shift."